Dirack/dirack/README.md

 # Hi, I'm Rodolfo André Cardoso Neves (Dirack) 👋

-> Brazilian, 32 years old.
-Developer and PhD student with an emphasis on modeling and inversion of geophysical data at
+> Brazilian, 33 years old.
+Geophysicist and Developer at Eliis.
-> the Federal University of Pará (UFPA) (2021).
-Master's degree in geophysics (UFPA) (2015-2017).
+> Master's degree in geophysics (UFPA) (2015-2017).
 > Bachelor's degree in geophysics (UFPA) (2010-2015).
 Contributor of Madagascar, an open-source
 > seismic processing package, member of the Madagascar development team.
 Background
 > experience in front-end web development with NodeJS, ReactJS and TypeScript, Eclipse RCP plugins with Java, C